Restoring rare sand dune habitats

 What's the latest?

-We’ve reached a major milestone in our conservation work at Victoria Road—with over 80,000 tonnes of rubble now removed from the dunes and beach.
-This was a huge undertaking with the large work site area divided into sections.
+The project was a huge undertaking with the large work site area divided into sections.
 The rubble was methodically dug out and sorted.
-Healthy top sand was stockpiled for reuse, metal recycled, and rubble repurposed—some smaller pieces were moved directly to the replacement car park site with the rest needing to be crushed first.
+Healthy top sand was stockpiled for reuse, metal recycled, and rubble repurposed - some smaller pieces were moved directly to the replacement car park site with the rest needing to be crushed first.

-Now, with most of the rubble gone, we’re working with dune experts to shape the landscape, placing the stockpiled sand to mimic natural dune contours and help kickstart ecological processes.
-It may look a bit stark for now, but nature is resilient.
-We’ll support its return by placing brushwood fencing to trap wind-blown sand and, if needed, plant marram grass to help stabilise areas of the new dunes.
+We've worked closely with dune experts to shape the landscape, placing the stockpiled sand to mimic natural dune contours and help kickstart ecological processes.
+It may look a bit stark for now, but nature is resilient and we’ll soon start to see signs of a healthy dune habitat forming.